-- Relational data store: data > items > enterpriseDatabases > <data store name> > machines > <machine name> > validate
+- Relational data store—Click data > items > enterpriseDatabases > <data store name> > machines > <machine name>.

-- Spatiotemporal big data store: data > items > nosqlDatabases > AGSDataStore_bigdata_<data store name> > machines > <machine name>
+- Spatiotemporal big data store—Click data > items > nosqlDatabases > AGSDataStore_bigdata_<data store name> > machines > <machine name>.

-- Tile cache data store: data > items > nosqlDatabases > AGSDataStore_nosql_<data store name> > machines > <machine name>
+- Tile cache data store—Click data > items > nosqlDatabases > AGSDataStore_nosql_<data store name> > machines > <machine name>.

 Change the status of a data store machine

 You can stop and restart individual machines in a data store.
-You can also promote a standby relational and tile cache data store machine to be the primary.
+You can also promote a standby relational data store machine or the standby in a primary-standby tile cache data store to be the primary.

-Stopping the primary relational or tile cache data store machine does not cause the data store to fail over in an on-premises deployment, as you may not want to fail over if you are performing a maintenance task, such as temporarily taking the data store offline.
+Stopping the primary data store machine does not cause the data store to fail over in an on-premises deployment, as you may not want to fail over if you are performing a maintenance task, such as temporarily taking the data store offline.